Study sees surge in coastal flooding in 2030s

-Category: Space Hits: 2High-tide flooding in Honolulu.
+Category: Space Hits: 3High-tide flooding in Honolulu.
 Image via Hawaii Sea Grant King Tides Project/ NASA-JPL.

 Originally published by NASA Jet Propulsion Laboratory.
 Reprinted with permission.